The top XI from the first 60 years of the Bundesliga, as voted by fans

 Thomas Müller (831 points)

-The face and spirit of Bayern for 16 Bundesliga seasons and counting, there is little Müller hasn’t seen on a football pitch in over 450 games in Germany’s top flight.
+The face and spirit of Bayern for 16 Bundesliga seasons and counting at the time of writing, there is little Müller hasn’t seen on a football pitch in over 450 games in Germany’s top flight.
 The records continue to flow for the player known as the Space Invader, with his latest accomplishment seeing the 34-year-old become the player with the highest-ever total of Bundesliga wins for his club.
 It all began for Müller under coach Jürgen Klinsmann in 2008, when the attacker was brought on for Miroslav Klose to make his Bundesliga debut.

 Learn more about the Raumdeuter, Mr Bayern Munich

 A record 12 Bundesliga titles later, the Raumdeuter is still smiling and bringing every inch of his beaming personality to the cause for club and country.
-A scorer of 145 Bundesliga goals and provider of some 200 assists, Müller adds two Champions League titles, six DFB Cups and two FIFA Club World Cups to his Bundesliga winners’ medals haul.
-A World Cup winner with Germany, Müller is very much still part of the national team and continues to add to his 45 goals and 126 caps.
+A scorer of 145 Bundesliga goals and provider of some 200 assists by the time the Bundesliga turned 60, Müller adds two Champions League titles, six DFB Cups and two FIFA Club World Cups to his Bundesliga winners’ medals haul.
+Becoming a World Cup winner with Germany has been the highlight of a long and distinguished international career.

 Franck Ribéry (846 points)